emsifa/Block/README.md

 #### `Block::insert($view, array $data = array())`

-There is another view type called `partial view`.
+There is another view type called _partial view_.
-Partial view is a view file that contain a partial layout that you can use in some page or master view like widget, sidebar, navbar, main-menu, etc.
+_Partial view_ is a view file that contain a partial layout that you can use in some _page or master view_ like widget, sidebar, navbar, main-menu, etc.
-Partial view is like master view, it is not for rendered by `render` method.
+_Partial view_ is like _master view_, it is not for rendered by `render` method.
-But you can render it by put it in master or page view via `insert` method.
+But you can render it by put it in _master or page view_ via `insert` method.

-For example, let's create a new page view that contain a widget slider
+For example, let's create a new _page view_ that contain a widget slider

-First you need to create partial view for slider widget:
+First you need to create _partial view_ for widget slider:

 ```php
 <!-- Stored in path/to/views/partials/slider.php -->